rdegges/rdegges-blog/articles/2010/new-site-backend.md

 made me a bit paranoid.

 In addition to security problems, wordpress also has a lot of bloat.
-This in particular bothered me: I didn't like using such a large CMS with a lot of 3rd party plugins—it seemed unnecessary for what I was doing.
+This in particular bothered me: I didn’t like using such a large CMS with a lot of 3rd party plugins—it seemed unnecessary for what I was doing.

 So, I began looking for alternatives to wordpress once again.
-Some of my favorite blogs ([Ted Dziuba][] and [Extra Cheese][]) were using [Jekyll][], the static site generator, so I thought I'd investigate what the hype was all about.
+Some of my favorite blogs ([Ted Dziuba][] and [Extra Cheese][]) were using [Jekyll][], the static site generator, so I thought I’d investigate what the hype was all about.

 As it turns out, static site generators are really awesome: